ScionResearch/genomesizeR/paper/paper.md

 where $\hat{\mu}$ is the computed weighted mean.

-Note that this method allows for estimation below the species level.
-For queries relating to well-characterised species where many genetic studies have been performed, this might lead to more precise predictions than the two other methods.
+Note that this method theoretically allows for estimation below the species level.
+For queries relating to well-characterised species where many genetic studies have been performed, such as model organisms, this might lead to more precise predictions than the two other methods.
 Otherwise, we suggest using one of the other methods.

 # Implementation